chaoss/wg-metrics-development/CONTRIBUTING.md

 This document outlines a generic process of contributing and applies to all CHAOSS repositories.
 Each repository may have unique guidelines specific to the project.

 * Metrics definition.
-For each metric, we have a document describing it, all of them in the [metrics directory](metrics).
+For each metric, we have a document describing it.
+The metrics are organized into various [focus-areas](focus-areas).
 You can contribute by helping to refine those metrics definitions.

 ## Where can I contribute?